Calayan rail

 The Calayan rail (Gallirallus calayanensis) is a flightless bird of the rail, moorhen, and coot family (Rallidae) that inhabits Calayan Island in the Philippines.
 Though well known to natives of the island as the "piding", it was first observed by ornithologist Carmela Española in May 2004 and the discovery was officially announced on August 16, 2004.
 It was formerly the only species placed in the genus Aptenorallus.

 Description

 The Calayan rail is a relatively large flightless rail.
 Its plumage is dark grayish overall, with a blacker face and slightly browner upperparts.
 The bill and legs are bright orange-red, unique among similar-sized dark-colored ground-dwelling birds on Calayan.
 Its vocalizations are loud, harsh, and nasal-sounding.

+It measures about 30 cm in length and one sub-adult was found to weigh 244 g.

 Taxonomy

 It was initially discovered by Carmela Espanola during fieldworlk in the area.
 The formal description as a species new to science appeared in the journal Forktail (Allen et al. 2004).

 Prior to 2022, it was classified in the genus Gallirallus.
 Following studies in 2012 and 2013, all recent species in the genus Gallirallus aside from the Calayan rail and the weka of New Zealand were moved to the genus Hypotaenidia.
 Following this, the Calayan rail and the weka were considered the two extant species of the genus Gallirallus.
 However, a 2021 phylogenetic study found the Calayan rail to be basal to the species classified in Habroptila, Eulabeornis, Gallirallus, and Hypotaenidia, and thus classified it into its own genus, Aptenorallus.
 This was accepted by the International Ornithological Congress in 2022.